stock2shop/website/content/integrations/iq-retail-woocommerce-integration.md

 ---
-title: "IQ retail woocommerce integration"
+title: "IQ retail WooCommerce integration"
 lead: "If you’re working with iQ Retail and you have a WooCommerce website, it’s really important that they can communicate with each other.
 That’s how Stock2Shop can help.
 We improve your workflow and efficiency by integrating with iQ Retail and WooCommerce."
 lead2: "Here’s what you’ll be able to do:"
 seoDescription: ""